robn/Consul/README.md

 System status API.
 See [Consul::API::Status](https://metacpan.org/pod/Consul::API::Status).

+# METHOD OPTIONS

+All API methods implemented by the endpoints can take a number of arguments.
+Most of those are documented in the endpoint documentation.
+There are however some that are common to all methods:

+- `cb`

+    A callback to call with the results of the method.
+Without this, the results are returned from the method, but only if `req_cb` is synchronous.
+If an asynchronous `req_cb` is used without a `cb` being passed to the method, the method return value is undefined.

+    If you just want to use this module to make simple calls to your Consul cluster, you can ignore this option entirely.

 # SEE ALSO

 - [HTTP::Tiny](https://metacpan.org/pod/HTTP::Tiny) - for further HTTP client configuration, especially SSL configuration
+- [AnyEvent::Consul](https://metacpan.org/pod/AnyEvent::Consul) - a wrapper provided asynchronous operation
 - [https://www.consul.io/docs/agent/http.html](https://www.consul.io/docs/agent/http.html) - Consul HTTP API documentation

 # SUPPORT